MatanTalvi10/CSelfLearning/README.md

 # Self Learning

-I chose to learn a low-level language, starting with C.
+I chose to learn a low-level language, starting with C!